Weston's Cider

 H.Weston & Sons Limited ("Weston's Cider") is a cider and perry producer based in Much Marcle, Herefordshire, England.
 The family-owned company, founded by Henry Weston, has been making cider in the same location since 1880 and the managing director, Helen Thomas, is a fourth generation member of the Weston family.
 The company had 230 staff as of 2016.

 Weston's use traditional methods in their cider making process, with a large collection of oak vats.

-They have their own fruit orchards which are a mixture of bush and standard trees and over 43 acres of organic trees.
-They also source cider apples from growers within the Three Counties of Herefordshire, Worcestershire and Gloucestershire and a few within the county of Monmouthshire.
+They have their own fruit orchards which consist of 350 acres, 45 acres of which are organic trees.
+They also source 90% of their cider apples from growers within the Three Counties of Herefordshire, Worcestershire and Gloucestershire.

 Weston's Cider make a variety of different products including perry, organic and low alcohol ciders in the premium cider sector.
-Their ciders are widely available, locally and nationally as well as in over 40 countries globally.
+Their ciders are widely available, locally and nationally as well as in over 44 countries globally.

 In response to the effect of the COVID-19 pandemic on pub businesses, Weston's donated 1,800 kegs of its Stowford Press cider to its customers, starting from 29 June 2020.

 In November 2023, the company was fined £1.4 million after an employee suffered a fatal collision with a half open security barrier.